MicrosoftDocs/Advertising-docs/BingAds/scripts/guides/multi-account-access.md

 You must limit the number of accounts to 50, otherwise, the call fails if the selector returns more than 50.
 To limit the number of accounts, you can use the `withLimit()`, `withIds()`, and `withAccountNumbers()` methods.

 The following example shows a simple example that executes a function for each account that had a click-through rate less that 5% last week.
-The example uses the `withLimit()` method to ensure the call doesn't exceed the 50 account limit.
+The example uses the `withLimit()` method to ensure the call doesn't exceed the 50 accounts limit.

 ```javascript
 function main() {